-In characterizing the drying parameters, the

-the most feasible tool (Aghdam et al., 2015).
-Different types of models have been used by several researchers to predict the moisture content/drving rate of food materials which finally led to different expression for the prediction (Dinani et al., 2014; Kingsly and Singh, 2007; Koukouch et al., 2015; Wang et al., 2007; Yousefi et al., 2013a; Yousefi et al., Most 2013b). ofthese models ones which mathematical classified theoretical, semi-theoretical and empirical models (Demirtas et al., 1998; Midilli et al., 2002).
-Lately, a new predictive method based on artificial neural networks systems (ANNs) has been used to model the drying process of different food and agricultural products like potato and green pea (Kamiński et al., 1998), Echinacea angustifolia (Erenturk et al., 2004), (Liu al., 2007), grain tomato (Movagharnejad and Nikzad, 2007), shelled corn (Momenzadeh et al., 2011) pomegranate arils (Nikbakht et al., 2014).
-The ANNs are mostly considered as nonlinear and highly flexible universal approximators (Park Sandberg, 1991: Powell, and Nonetheless, its main drawback is that the detected dependencies are concealed behind neural network structure (Nariman-Zadeh and Jamali, 2007).
-Contrarily, the group method of data handling (GMDH) is applied to develop a model which is hidden in the empirical data (Ivakhnenko, 1971).
-The GMDH method was originated by Ivakhneko in 1966 and it has been improved and evolved over the past 40 years.
-The GMDH algorithm connects the inputs to outputs with high order polynomial networks which are mainly feed-forward and multi-layered neural networks (Onwubolu, 2009).
-In this approach, the nodes are hidden units and the activation polynomial coefficients are weights which are estimated least ordinary regression square (Ghanadzadeh et al., 2012; Onwubolu, 2009).
-In recent years, however, the use of such selforganized networks has led to successful application of the GMDH-type algorithm in a wide range of areas in engineering and science (Abdolrahimi et al., 2014; Ahmadi et al., 2007; Atashrouz et al., 2015; Najafzadeh, 2015; Pazuki and Kakhki, 2013).
+In characterizing the drying parameters, the thin-layer drying procedure was found to be the most feasible tool (Aghdam et al., 2015).
+Different types of models have been used by several researchers to predict the moisture content/drving rate of food materials which finally led to different expression for the prediction (Dinani et al., 2014; Kingsly and Singh, 2007; Koukouch et al., 2015; Wang et al., 2007; Yousefi et al., 2013a; Yousefi et al., Most 2013b). of these models are ones which mathematical classified to theoretical, semi-theoretical and empirical models (Demirtas et al., 1998; Midilli et al., 2002).
+Lately, a new predictive method based on artificial neural networks systems (ANNs) has been used to model the drying process of different food and agricultural products like potato and green pea (Kamiński et al., 1998), Echinacea angustifolia (Erenturk et al., 2004), (Liu al., 2007). grain et tomato (Movagharnejad and Nikzad, 2007), shelled corn (Momenzadeh et al., 2011) and pomegranate arils (Nikbakht et al., 2014).
+The ANNs are mostly considered as nonlinear and highly flexible universal approximators (Park Sandberg, 1991; Powell, and 1987).
+Nonetheless, its main drawback is that the detected dependencies are concealed behind neural network structure (Nariman-Zadeh and Jamali, 2007).
+Contrarily, the group method of